ngUpgraders/ng-forward/README.md

 export default Module('trim-filter', []).add(TrimFilter);
 ```

-The support function is optional, however if you supply a support function and some input fails the support test the filter will throw an exception.
+The support function is an optional test against the input.
+If the support function returns false the generated filter will throw an error instead of applying the transform.

 ### Service
-The `@Service` decorator simply turns your class into a service:
+The `@Service` decorator turns your class into a service:

 ```js
 import {Service, Inject, Module} from 'angular-decorators';